merriammassey/datasci-distributions/README.md

 python
 ```

-Then, use the package by entering:
+Then, use the package by entering the following commands:

 ```
-from distributions import Gaussian
+from datasci_distributions import Gaussian
 ```

 or

 ```
-from distributions import Binomial
+from datasci_distributions import Binomial
 ```

 Then use commands such as: